Last Updated on March 3, 2021 by Bruce

 • Bungee jumping

 Horse riding is a fantastic way to explore the countryside.
 It is a great experience and for a couple of hours in the saddle doesn’t necessarily have to be an expensive activity.
 There are plenty of horse riding centres around which will provide all the equipment and expert tuition.
-If you are planning to go riding just remember to wear loose fitting clothing (jeans aren’t advised).
+If you are planning to go riding just remember to wear loose-fitting clothing (jeans aren’t advised).

 There are many different types of designated routes to go on including byways (red arrows), bridleways (blue arrows) and quiet lanes.
-Horse riding centres will have prepared routes which may follow these routes or may follow paths on the owner’s own land.
+Horse riding centres will have prepared routes that may follow these routes or may follow paths on the owner’s own land.
 If you are fortunate, you may be able to ride on the beach.

 The British Horse Society provides advice and information to access and rights of way.
 Also, to access a directory of national routes suitable for horse riders visit the Bridleways website.